 Auto insurance companies frequently offer reduced rates for people who complete a defensive driving program approved by the State.
 Ask your agent if this is available to you.

 According to the Vermont Department of Financial Regulation, car insurance rates vary between carriers in the state by as much as 50% for virtually the same coverage.
 It goes on to say that comparison shopping for the best rates is so important to get the most out of the competitive marketplace.

 Aside from this, there are a variety of other ways to save.
 In general, strive to maintain a clean driving record, uninterrupted coverage, and a high credit score.
 Take a higher deductible in exchange for a lower premium and, if possible, get a lower rate by skipping the monthly payments and shelling out for a full term of coverage upfront.
 Also, remember to ask about available discounts, like the many mentioned on this page.

-This type of coverage is a protection against uninsured drivers and hit-and-run accidents.
-It’s not mandatory in Vermont, but it’s a recommended optional coverage so you aren’t left high and dry in the event of a crash with one of these law breaking motorists.
+This type of coverage is protection against uninsured drivers and hit-and-run accidents.
+It’s not mandatory in Vermont, but it’s a recommended optional coverage so you aren’t left high and dry in the event of a crash with one of these law-breaking motorists.